 But it’s not your only choice, nor is it the best program for everyone.
 Should you use Outlook or find an alternative?
 Read on to learn where Outlook excels and where it doesn’t, other available software options, and whether they’ll better suit your needs.

-About Microsoft Outlook
+Top Alternatives to Microsoft Outlook

 Let’s first have a brief look at Outlook.
 What does it do right, and why would you look for an alternative?

-What Are the Software’s Strengths?
+What Are Outlook’s Strengths?

 Outlook is available everywhere you need it: desktop (Windows and Mac), mobile (iOS, Android, and Windows Phone), and even the web.